nhsconnect/FHIR-CDS/pages/explore/api_encounter_report.md

 When an EMS reaches the end of operations, it can hand over the journey to a different EMS or appropriate Healthcare Service.

+An Encounter report can be used over the Messaging or RESTful paradigm.

+* If using the RESTful you can use standard FHIR functionality.
+* If using the Messaging paradigm you can create a MessageHeader using the guidance below and compose all the resources into a Bundle.

 ### Notify

 The `HealthcareService` is notified of an Encounter Report by the EMS calling the `HealthcareService.endpoint` and passing the Encounter ID.